ThinkDataEd/student/docs/unit2/lab2a.md

     – We also learned how to clean data to prepare it for analyzing.

-* Starting with this lab, we'll learn to use R to answer statistical questions that can be answered by calculating the mean, median and MAD.
+* Starting with this lab, we'll learn to use R to answer statistical questions that can be answered by calculating the mean, median, and MAD.

 ###**How to talk about data**
 * When we make plots of our data, we usually want to know: